 You will need to have:

 Three GCSEs including English at grade C or above (or equivalent) or experience of answering telephone calls in a very busy environment.

 You will need to have experience of handling stressful situations.

 You need to be able to work shifts including nights, weekends and bank holidays depending on your rota.

-Within the Emergency Operations Centre there are a number of ways you can progress.
-There are Band 4 Senior Health Advisors who provide advice, guidance and support to their colleagues while also assisting with more complex calls and who provide a link between Health Advisors and Clinicians.
-There are also Team Leaders who are each responsible for managing Health Advisors as well as day to day shift management.
-We also have a team of Trainers dedicated to the EOC plus other managerial and support roles that you can progress to through our internal recruitment process.
+There are also team leaders who are each responsible for managing health advisors as well as day to day shift management.
+We also have a team of trainers dedicated to the EOC plus other managerial and support roles that you can progress to through our internal recruitment process.